astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 make the comparison properly, if you wanted to test whether the clock on the ground was running slow, because it is moving relative to the train, you would have to pick two events at rest with respect to the **ground**.
-In other words, the phrase really should be "moving clocks run slow when measuring the time interval between two events at rest in the moing frame."
+In other words, the phrase really should be "moving clocks run slow when measuring the time interval between two events at rest in the moving frame."
 Or, more clearly, "a clock at rest with respect to two events will measure the shortest possible time interval between those two events."
+There is only one frame where two events are at rest, and that breaks the symmetry underlying the question about which clock is moving.

 ```{note}
 Make sure you understand that nothing in SR makes any demands on what